Materia medica: European

 Stephanos (son of Basilios, a Christian living in Baghdad under the Khalif Motawakki) made an Arabic translation of De Materia Medica from the Greek in 854.
-In 948 the Byzantine Emperor Romanus II, son and co-regent of Constantine Porphyrogenitos, sent a beautifully illustrated Greek manuscript of De materia medica to the Spanish Khalif, Abd-Arrahman III.
-In 1250, Syriac scholar Bar Hebraeus prepared an illustrated Syriac version, which was translated into Arabic.
+In 948 the Byzantine Emperor Romanos II, son and co-regent of Constantine VII, sent a beautifully illustrated Greek manuscript of De materia medica to the Spanish Khalif, Abd al-Rahman III.
+In 1250, Syriac scholar Barhebraeus prepared an illustrated Syriac version, which was translated into Arabic.

 Early modern

 Matthaeus Silvaticus, Avicenna, Galen, Dioscorides, Platearius and Serapio inspired the appearance of three main works printed in Mainz: In 1484 the Herbarius, the following year the Gart der Gesundheit, and in 1491 the Ortus Sanitatis.
 The works contain 16, 242 and 570 references to Dioscorides, respectively.

 The first appearance of Dioscorides as a printed book was a Latin translation printed at Colle, Italy by Johanemm Allemanun de Mdemblik in 1478.
 The Greek version appeared in 1499 by Manutius at Venice.

 The most useful books of botany, pharmacy and medicine used by students and scholars were supplemented commentaries on Dioscorides, including the works of Fuchs, Anguillara, Mattioli, Maranta, Cesalpino, Dodoens, Fabius Columna, Gaspard and Johann Bauhin, and De Villanueva/Servetus.
 In several of these versions, the annotations and comments exceed the Dioscoridean text and have much new botany.
 Printers were not merely printing the authentic materia medica, but hiring experts on the medical and botanical field for criticism, commentaries, that would raise the stature of the printers and the work.

 Most of these authors copied each other, from previous works.
 It was normal to add previous commentaries and marginalia, to make the text look more enriched or thorough.

 There were several De Materia Medica works noted as Anonymous A, B, C and D by the expert on Dioscorides-De Materia Medica professor John M. Riddle.
 The Anonymous A has to do with authors on translations of handwriting.
 Riddle proved Anonymous C to be Bruyerinus Champier.

 During the 16th century, the most representative among them were Ermolao Barbaro, Jean Ruel, Broyeurinus, Michel de Villeneuva, Pietro Andrea Mattioli, Andres Laguna, Marcello Virgilio, Martin Mathee and Valerius Cordus.

 In 1789, William Cullen published his two volume A Treatise of the Materia Medica, which was highly valued by other medical practitioners throughout Europe.